- International Corporate Finance

 this course?

-- As an international corporate finance student you’ll be based in the Surrey Business School and be part of a vibrant community, focused on improving business practice and creating a sustainable and positive change.
+- As a student on our masters degree in corporate finance, you’ll be based in the Surrey Business School and be part of a vibrant community, focused on improving business practice and creating a sustainable and positive change.

 - The School is renowned for its: